 There are some essential oils that will interests teenagers and adults as well, and these are essential oils that combat acne.
 The main problem with acne is that while you are treating the outbreaks, new ones pop out.
 This gets you into a situation where you will be applying treatment well throughout your teen years.

 Commercial acne treatment can be incredibly damaging to your skin.
-A better alternatives is using a natural acne cleanser.
-The best essential oils for skin acne breakouts include: Tea Tree Oil, Lavender, Grapefruit, Sandalwood, Mints and Chamomile.
+A better alternative is using a natural acne cleanser.
+The best essential oils for skin acne breakouts include Tea Tree Oil, Lavender, Grapefruit, Sandalwood, Mints, and Chamomile.

 3. Clearing Blackheads

 Blackheads are a common problem for many teens (and some adults).
 The problem is caused by a blockage of debris in the pores.
 These blackheads can also become pimples if not treated.
 To clear blackheads naturally, you can apply the following essential oils can help: Lavender, Lemongrass, Geranium Oil and Peppermint.

 If you want a natural astringent to clean your face and rid it of excess dirt-filled natural oils, look for something that contains the following essential oils: Grapefruit, Yarrow, Rosemary and Lime

 As we age, we can’t avoid losing some of the natural oils that once plagued us with acne.
 When dry skin is overexposed to UV rays, the damaging effect is doubled.

 If you are exposed to extreme weather conditions like cold or the salty sea air, the skin can become too dry.
 Our lips also become chapped and are in desperate need of moisture.

 The best way to moisturize the skin is by applying the following natural oils: Coconut, Sandalwood, German Chamomile, Lavender and Frankincense.